-Passive House certification is a rigorous quality assurance process that determines whether a building meets all of the requirements of the Passive House standard.
-More importantly, it confirms that the building has been designed to achieve high levels of occupant comfort and health and energy performance.
+Passive House Certification is an extremely rigorous quality assurance process that determines whether a building meets all of the requirements of the international Passive House Standard.
+This Certification proceedure is normally done off site and after construction, by any one of PHI ‘s international team of accredited Certifiers.
+The Certification process confirms that the building has been both designed built to achieve high levels of occupant comfort and health and energy performance.
+For detailed information about every step of the building Certification process see PHI’s recently published Building Certification Guide

 Max.
 15 kWh/m2a OR Heating load max.
 10 W/m2